 The HMO made the costs of her second surgical procedure a lighter burden to bear.
 Clearance procedures were a breeze, and she recuperated in a semi-private room, which is way more comfortable and cleaner than the public ward she stayed at after her first surgery.
 While there were still some out-of-pocket costs, they were manageable, and the corrective surgery became something in Mimi’s life she simply had to accomplish and then move on.

-While Avatar is not unique in not providing HMO benefits, it’s not like the entire BPO industry in the developing world denies the employees access to good healthcare services.
+While the other BPO company is not unique in its inability to provide HMO benefits, it’s not like the entire BPO industry in the developing world denies the employees access to good healthcare services.
 Most of the large and medium-sized companies in the BPO industry does provide employer healthcare with some costs for the employees.
 At the larger BPOs, health care is used as a retention tool.
 The longer you’re there, the more benefits you have for you and your family.
 And, the less you have to pay when something happens.

 Health care is a complicated issue in any society these days, except maybe those of Northern Europe and Canada, whose systems function well and consequently, whose citizens live much longer, and report higher levels of happiness, than the rest of the world.